 - Preheat the oven to 350 F (or 175 C).

 - Feel free to taste the mixture to ensure it's to your liking.
-This recipe makes a lightly sweetened oatmeal bar, so if you prefer something sweeter, add another 1 to 3 tablespoons of Simple Homemade Date Syrup.
+This recipe makes a lightly sweetened oatmeal bar, so if you prefer something sweeter, add another 1 to 3 tablespoons of Homemade Date Syrup.

 - Spread mixture evenly into a parchment-lined 8x8 or 9x9 square baking pan.